CMU-IDS-2020/fp-profiler/README.md

 npm install # install all dependencies locally npm run serve
 ```
-This will start a dev server for this application (front-end) at localhost:8080.
+This will start a dev server for the application (front-end) at localhost:8080.

-We also provide `run.sh` which will start the back-end and front-end together.
+We provide `run.sh` which can start the back-end and front-end together.